JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 3. U.S. Masters (amazing quality and innovative features but I belive they aren't being made anymore)
 4. Prestige (an awesome Canadian built brand that is affordable in this range and quality)
 5. FGN (A great Japanese brand using the famous Fujigen factory with amazing technology and features)
-6. Godin (an awesome Canadian brand which has some unique features and excellent build precision such as super tight neck pockets for great sustain)
+6. Godin (an awesome Made in Canada brand which has some unique features and excellent build precision such as super tight neck pockets for great sustain, buying used often they are sub$500 and at those prices it seems impossible they will go down in price.
+LG, LG Signatur)
 7. Edwards (a high quality ESP sub-brand)
 8. Zemaitis (High Quality UK brand Made in Japan or Korea with cool designs)
-9. Reverend (Funky and unique designs with great wood and quality)
+9. Reverend (Funky and unique designs with great wood and quality, Some first models made in USA but most made high quality in Korea)
 10. Dean Zelinsky (Amazing Tech and Beautiful Designs at <$1k)
 11. Jericho
 12. Solar
 13. [Doodcraft](https://reverb.com/shop/dood-craft-guitars)
+14. Tagima $700+ Made in Brazil (Added Feb 2020)
+15. Gianand Ribelle - really cool ash, chambered option, custom configurable less than $1k for basic model (Added Feb 2020)
+16. Texas Toast - Daily Driver like a Tele LT$1k (Small builder) - otherwise they are boutique
+17. CMG - US Builder for near LT$1k with thick masked flame binding

 Heres a video about great guitars like this [Great Non-Gibson Gibsons](https://www.youtube.com/watch?v=4aljGgg70Pg)

 ### Boutique Brands ###
 1. Acacia (dubious history but they look amazing now)